wesrog/wesrog.github.com/_posts/2013-06-24-success-installing-ubuntu-1304-with-a-lenovo-yoga.md

 - ubuntu lenovo
 tumblr_url: https://633k.tumblr.com/post/53792337300/success-installing-ubuntu-1304-with-a-lenovo-yoga
 ---
-I spent an entire weekend installing Linux on my Lenovo Yoga 11s.
-I could’ve halved that time if I had just bit the bullet and installed Ubuntu.
+I spent an entire weekend installing Linux on my Lenovo Yoga 11s. <!--more-->I could’ve halved that time if I had just bit the bullet and installed Ubuntu.
 But, I had to first try Arch (kinda the reason I wanted to get a Linux laptop in the first place), then when the realtek wifi drivers wouldn’t work, I tried debian and then the drivers _still_ didn’t work so I just went with Ubuntu and compiled drivers from [https://github.com/lwfinger/rtl8723au](https://github.com/lwfinger/rtl8723au)

 The touchscreen stuff isn’t quite there yet.
 Touching the screen acts just like